appsmithorg/appsmith-docs/website/docs/reference/widgets/document-viewer.md

 ---
 # Document Viewer

-This page provides an introduction on how to utilize the Document Viewer widget for displaying documents.
+This page provides information on how to utilize the Document Viewer widget for displaying documents.

 <VideoEmbed host="youtube" videoId="UuecSUqFOpQ" title="Using the Document Viewer Widget" caption="Using the Document Viewer Widget"/>